jondandois/hello-map/README.md

 ```shell
   python lib/build_webmap.py
 ```
 This will create a new landing page at `app/index.html`.

+### Running app
-Simply open this file in a browser or point your http server folder to the `app/` folder.
+Point your http server folder to the `app/` folder and open in browser.
+If using *http_server*, this is just `http-server ./app/`.

 ### Attributions
 The example image `examples/oblique_aerial_image.tif` is included by permission of its owner, me, [Jonathan Dandois](https://github.com/jondandois).